-The resolution that the CUNY Professional Staff Congress (PSC) International Committee passed last week that bemoaned the video-conferencing platform Zoom, Facebook and YouTube removing a Sept.
-23 event being promoted and live-streamed, respectively, on their platform called “Whose Narratives?
-Gender, Justice, & Resistance: A conversation with Leila Khaled.”
+The resolution that the CUNY Professional Staff Congress (PSC) International Committee passed last week bemoaned the fact that the video-conferencing platform Zoom, as well as Facebook and YouTube, removed a Sept.
+23 event promoted and live-streamed called “Whose Narratives?
+Gender, Justice, & Resistance: A Conversation with Leila Khaled.”

-Khaled played a critical role in two airplane hijackings as a member of the Popular Front for the Liberation of Palestine (PFLP), a U.S.-designated terrorist organization.
+Khaled played a critical role in two airplane hijackings in 1969 and 1970 as a member of the Popular Front for the Liberation of Palestine, a U.S.-designated terrorist organization.
 The Israeli Shin Bet considers her part of the Jordanian command of the PFLP.

 The resolution stated that social-media censorship went against the principle of academic freedom.
 In addition to the aforementioned platforms, the measure also blamed what it called “a pressure campaign organized” by the Anti-Defamation League, the Lawfare Project, StandWithUs and other groups.

 In a statement, the Lawfare Project stated that “this resolution was passed so that CUNY PSC could set up a committee and begin fundraising against our efforts to keep terrorists and Jew-hatred off campuses.
 In doing so, this fringe union has declared war on the Jewish community.”

 Jewish News Syndicate

 With geographic, political and social divides growing wider, high-quality reporting and informed analysis are more important than ever to keep people connected.

 Our ability to cover the most important issues in Israel and throughout the Jewish world—without the standard media bias—depends on the support of committed readers.